 If the user wants to update the record it is more efficient to use write/sticky_write as the LockKind.

-'''
+If majority checking is active on the table, it will be checked as soon as a write lock is attempted.
+This can be used to quickly abort if the majority condition isn't met.

 read_lock_table(Tab) -> ok | transaction abort

-'''